Mette Frederiksen

-Besides a brief career as a trade unionist (2000–2001), Frederiksen has never had any employment outside politics.
+Frederiksen worked briefly as a trade unionist (2000–2001) before embarking on a political career.
 She was first elected to the Folketing in the 2001 general election, representing Copenhagen County.
 After the Social Democrats won the 2011 general election, she was appointed Minister of Employment by Prime Minister Helle Thorning-Schmidt.
 She was promoted to Minister of Justice in 2014.
 After the Social Democrats' narrow defeat in the 2015 general election, Thorning-Schmidt stood down, and Frederiksen won the subsequent leadership election to replace her, becoming Leader of the Opposition.
 Frederiksen led her party into the 2019 general election, which resulted in the bloc of left-wing and centre-left parties (her Social Democrats, the Social Liberals, the Socialist People's Party, the Red–Green Alliance, the Faroese Social Democratic Party, and Greenland's Siumut and Inuit Ataqatigiit) winning a majority in the Folketing.
 Frederiksen was subsequently commissioned by Queen Margrethe II to lead negotiations to form a new government, and was sworn in as prime minister on 27 June.
 In December 2021, she became the longest-serving incumbent female head of government in the European Union.

-In July 2022, the Mink Commission released a report that criticized Frederiksen's government's handling of the Cluster 5 COVID-19 outbreak among Danish mink, though it absolved Frederiksen of deliberate misleading of the public.
-The Danish Social Liberal Party brought an ultimatum against Frederiksen threatening to bring a motion of no confidence against her government if she did not call for an early election.
-On 5 October 2022, Frederiksen announced that an election was to be held on 1 November of the same year.
-The election resulted in the best result for the Social Democrats in 20 years with the party gaining two more seats for a total of 50.
-Frederiksen herself received 60,837 votes, the most of any candidate.
-On 13 December 2022, Frederiksen announced that an accord on a coalition government with the Social Democrats, the Venstre, Denmarks liberal party and the Moderates had been reached, with herself continuing as prime minister.
+Her first cabinet steered Denmark through the COVID-19 pandemic.
+In July 2022, Frederiksen's government was criticised by the Mink Commission for its handling of the COVID-19 mink outbreak, although she was cleared of deliberately misleading the public.
+Under pressure from the Social Liberals, she called an early election for 1 November 2022 in which the Social Democrats won their best result in twenty years, while Frederiksen secured the highest personal vote; she subsequently formed a coalition government with Venstre and the Moderates, remaining prime minister.

+In domestic politics, Frederiksen has pursued an extremely hardline refugee and immigration policy, which has earned her both criticism and praise.
+She has steered the Social Democrats towards the political centre, combining strict migration and law-and-order policies with support for the welfare state and stronger defence, an approach credited with containing the far right and cited as a rare success within the Party of European Socialists, but also seen as alienating younger progressive urban voters, especially in Copenhagen.
+In 2020, her government enacted the Climate Act mandating a 70% reduction in greenhouse gas emissions by 2030, but has been criticised for slow implementation, despite a 2024 agreement introducing a tax on agricultural emissions, including livestock flatulence, the first of its kind globally.
+In social policy, she has granted earlier retirement to certain manual workers, strengthened vocational education and curtailed master's programmes.